Winterset, Iowa: Birthplace of John Wayne, Well-Known Western Film Star

 The town of Winterset still has many buildings that date from the late 1800s and has a beautifully constructed courthouse that dominates the small town.

 Is Winterset, Iowa and viewing the birthplace of this most famous film star known as John Wayne worth a visit?
-We thought so and my mother, niece and I carried away memories of this Great American, the Duke, with a little more perspective about his simple and humble past as well as his lifetime achievements.
+We thought so, and my mother, niece and I carried away memories of this Great American, the Duke, with a little more perspective about his humble and straightforward past as well as his lifetime achievements.

 Do you remember John Wayne wearing a coonskin cap?